UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 Each of those lists of words needs to be mapped to a particular pair.
 Each pair is unique; it only shows up once (when that same pair is encountered again in the text, you add the follower to the list).

 That sounds a lot like a dictionary.
 The keys (word pairs) are unique, and map to a list of following words.
-(Note that, technically in python, the dictionary is only one implementation of a
+(Note that, technically, in python the dictionary is only one implementation of a
 `Mapping <https://docs.python.org/3/glossary.html#term-mapping>`_.)

-Now you have a choice of data structure.
-The keys are a pair of words and can be represented as a string of two words with a space like so:
+Now you have a choice of data structures: string or tuple.

+String: The keys are a pair of words and can be represented as a string of two words with a space like so:

 .. code-block:: python